Tim Burgess (musician): O Genesis

 O Genesis is Burgess's own record label, founded in 2011.
-A compilation CD showcasing the label's artists was released on 10 March 2014, featuring Burgess as a solo artist alongside artists such as Minny Pops, Hatcham Social and Joseph Coward.
+A compilation CD showcasing the label's artists was released on 10 March 2014, featuring Burgess as a solo artist alongside artists such as Minny Pops, Hatcham Social, R. Stevie Moore and Joseph Coward.

 Other work

 In February 2013, Burgess replaced BBC Radio 6 Music host Lauren Laverne when she and other National Union of Journalists (NUJ) members engaged in strike action against the BBC.

 In 2019, Burgess made his acting debut in the short film The Bookshop as the protagonist Leonard.

 In March 2020, when the COVID-19 pandemic resulted in most live music concerts being cancelled, Burgess started "Tim's Twitter Listening Party", where he would tweet whilst listening to an album with one or more guests, normally a member of the band, who would provide insights and anecdotes about the songs, recording the album or other associated items.
 Over 700 parties were held in the first year.
+On 31 August 2023, Burgess announced on his X (formerly Twitter) account that there would be no more additions of "Tim's Twitter Listening Party" but it would continue as a radio and podcast format.

+On 20 March 2023, it was announced that Burgess would present Tim's Listening Party, a six-part radio and podcast series based on Tim's Twitter Listening Party, which would air on Sunday nights on Absolute Radio.
+The first series began on 26 March 2023 followed by a second series on 23 July 2023, which will have eight episodes.
+A third series began airing on 29 October 2023.
+A fourth series began on 14 April 2024.
+A fifth series began on 10 November 2024.